Skip to main content

 stk deploy app --env qa

--b, --branchName of the Git branch that will be used in the deployment.
+-b, --branchSets the Git branch for deployment.
 Optional.

 stk deploy app --branch app2-last-release

---open-api-pathPath to the Open API file relative to the root of the Git repository.
+--open-api-pathPath to the Open API file relative to the Git repository root.
 Optional.

 stk deploy app --open-api-path /home/user/my-app-folder